mattytrentini/ycdtim/README.md

-# ycdtwm
+# ycdtim
-You Can't Do That With MicroPython!
+You Can't Do That In MicroPython!
 PyCon AU 2023 talk